amabdulr/CNWG/10-Core_Writing_Structures_ver_2_0.md

    **Core Writing Structures (Chapter 10)**
    - **Section 1**: Find one or more errors in the content using the rules of the section titled **Effective Sentences**.
 Present the output in the Output Format.
    - **Section 2**: Find one or more errors in the content using the rules of the section titled **Writing Paragraphs**.
 Present the output in the Output Format.
-   - **Section 3**: Find one or more errors in the content using the rules of the section titled **Unordered Lists Type **.
+   - **Section 3**: Find one or more errors in the content using the rules of the section titled **Unordered Lists**.
 Present the output in the Output Format.
    - **Section 4**: Find one or more errors in the content using the rules of the section titled **Ordered Lists**.
 Present the output in the Output Format.
    - **Section 5**: Find one or more errors in the content using the rules of the section titled **Item-Description Lists**.
 Present the output in the Output Format.
    - **Section 6**: Find one or more errors in the content using the rules of the section titled **Tables**.
 Present the output in the Output Format.
-   - **Section 7**: Find one or more errors in the content using the rules of the section titled **Parallel Construction**.
+   - **Section 7**: Find one or more errors in the content using the rules of the section titled rules for **Positional References**.
 Present the output in the Output Format.
-   - **Section 8**: Find one or more errors in the content using the rules of the section titled rules for **Positional References**.
-Present the output in the Output Format.
-   - **Section 9**: Find errors in spelling.
+   - **Section 8**: Find errors in spelling.
 Use Americal English.

 ## Core Writing Structure (Chapter 10):